pyeventsourcing/eventsourcing/README.md

         pass
 ```

 When are these events published?
+The 'Created' event can be published by

-The 'Created' event can be published by a factory method (see below).
+a factory method (see below).
+The 'Created' event attribute values are used
-The 'Created' event attribute values are used to construct an entity.
+to construct an entity.
+The 'AttributeChanged' event can by published by a
-The 'AttributeChanged' event can by published by a method of the
+method of the entity.
+The 'Discarded' event is published by the discard()
-entity.
-The 'Discarded' event is published by the discard() method.
+method.

-For convenience, the 'attribute' decorator can be used to define
+For convenience, the '@attribute' decorator can be used with
-two Python properties as mutable event sourced attributes 'a' and 'b'.
+ Python properties to define mutable event sourced, event publishing attributes.
 (The decorator introduces a "setter" that generates an 'AttributeChanged'
 event when a value is assigned, and a "getter" that presents the current
 attribute value.)